gentlemich/slate/source/index.html.md

     "type": "campaigns",
     "attributes": {
       "name": "My Campaign",
-      "pitch": "Be friendly",
-      "language": "en",
+      "pitch": "Hi [[prospect_name]], My name is [[caller_name]] and I'm calling on behalf of [[company]].
+How are you today?", "language": "en",
+      "questions": [
+      	{
+      		"question": "What is your favorite color?",
+      		"response_type": "freeform",
+      		"explanations": "We'd like to know their favorite color in order to match the choices next time they're coming.", "has_comment": "true"
+      	}
+      ],
       "status": "pending",
       "updated_at": "2016-07-18T10:59:30.000Z",
       "created_at": "2016-07-18T10:59:30.000Z",
       "start_datetime": "2016-07-11T00:04:58.000Z",
       "end_datetime": "2016-07-12T00:04:58.000Z",
-      "instructions": "Call people and ask about product satisfaction" }
+      "instructions": "Call people and ask about product satisfaction", "from_number": "+16501234567"
+    }
   }
 }